haquema/makers-javascript-fndamentals/workshops/async-js-and-callbacks/README.md

 });
 ```

-1. Before running the code with `node`, add some `console.log`s.
+1. Before running the code with `node index.js`, add some `console.log`s.
 Log `console.log(1)` in the bit of code you think will get run first, `console.log(2)` in the bit of code you think will get run second, and so on.
 For example:

 ```js
 console.log(1);